-7.1 What are the basic rules of disclosure in civil proceedings in Austria?
+7.1 What are the basic rules of disclosure in civil proceedings in your jurisdiction?
+Is it possible to obtain disclosure pre-action?
 Are there any classes of documents that do not require disclosure?
+Are there any special rules concerning the disclosure of electronic documents?